Law changes for incorporated associations

 - the day any other court order relating to the conviction or term of imprisonment is satisfied.

-Whether a conviction affects a person’s eligibility to sit on your committee depends on the offence and how they were convicted.
-A person may be ineligible if:
+Whether a conviction affects a person’s eligibility to sit on a committee depends on the offence and how they were convicted.
+A person may be ineligible until the expiry of their rehabilitation period if:

 - they have been convicted of any indictable offence